How to Identify Your Audience for Impactful Data Storytelling

 In the small suburban town of Parker, Colorado, 16-year-old Emily Thompson was known as the “video game guru.”
 With her razor-sharp reflexes and strategic thinking, she’d mastered the intricacies of countless games, from Fortnite to The Legend of Zelda.
 However, her fascination wasn’t confined to the virtual battlegrounds; Emily had an equal interest in the data and statistics behind video games.

 When Emily was assigned a project for her statistics class, she chose to explore the popularity trends of different video game genres among high school students.
 She had two weeks, a questionnaire, and an undying passion for video games.
-But she knew that the raw data and statistics alone wouldn’t guarantee a winning project.
+But she knew the raw data and statistics alone wouldn’t guarantee a winning project.
 She had to make her data story resonate.

-She had rich data revealing interesting patterns, such as the dominance of action-adventure games among her peers and a surprising liking for strategy games among female students.
+She had rich data revealing exciting patterns, such as the dominance of action-adventure games among her peers and a surprising liking for strategy games among female students.
 Now came the critical question: who would be the perfect audience for her data story?

 Emily recognized that her gaming enthusiast classmates would be highly interested and knowledgeable, making them a prime target.
 But Emily didn’t stop there.
 She thought about the impact her project could have.
-If she tailored her findings to appeal to her teachers and parents, she could bridge the gap between the misunderstood world of gaming and the adults around her, shedding light on why her peers preferred certain games over others.
+If she tailored her findings to appeal to her teachers and parents, she could bridge the gap between the misunderstood gaming world and the adults around her, shedding light on why her peers preferred certain games over others.

 She chose both groups: her classmates and the adult population of her school.
 She created two versions of her presentation.
 The first was loaded with gaming jargon, comparisons between games, and deep dives into gaming subcultures for her classmates.
 The second was a more fundamental version for adults, filled with simple explanations and clear insights into why these trends matter in understanding their students or children better.

 Emily’s project was a hit.
-Her twin-pronged approach allowed her to connect with a wider audience, spreading an understanding of video gaming culture, one data point at a time.
+Her twin-pronged approach allowed her to connect with a broader audience, spreading an understanding of video gaming culture, one data point at a time.
 By identifying and catering to her audience, Emily didn’t just ace her statistics project; she won a victory for every video game enthusiast in her school.

 Related Tags: